mooreheadjatwit/TicTacToeFinalProject/README.md

       At this time there is a bug that if you click close to the exact center of a tile it will not work.
   3. At the end of a game you can select to play again, exit, or switch gamemodes.
   4. If in PvM, the machine will write its new teachings to bigBrain.txt after each game.
+  5. The graphics are formated using nested BorderPanes.
+Buttons have a DropShadow animation.

 #### Run "LonelyLearning.java" to have the machine learn against itself.
   1. The variable numGames indicates how many games to run.
 On a good laptop I can do a little over 10 games per second.
   2. The boolean random indicates whether it is playing against a random bot or a copy of itself.